+3 Credits (3 Lecture 0 Lab 0 Shop)

+3 hrs/wk (3 hrs Lecture) 15 wks

-3 class hrs., 0 lab hrs., 15 wks., (3 cr) Technology and Society examines the issue of technology from a variety of perspectives.
+Technology and Society examines the issue of technology from a variety of perspectives.
 Students will explore how technological innovation has been treated in 20th century fiction and film, and how thinkers have examined the implications of living in a technological society.